The Grand Seduction: Release

 The film was premiered at the 2013 Toronto International Film Festival (TIFF).
 It was also selected as the opening film of the Atlantic Film Festival and the Calgary International Film Festival.

 Upon the screening at TIFF, The Hollywood Reporter's John DeFore described the film as a "charming, wholly commercial little comedy" that is "formulaic but pleasing", and praised Gleeson's performance.
 In her overview of the films shown at TIFF, Monika Bartyzel of The Week wrote: "The Grand Seduction is a super-sweet community tale sparked by the inclusion of McKellar's wry humor.
 It's a film overflowing with charm from end to end."

 Home media

 The Grand Seduction was released on Blu-ray on 16 September 2014 and DVD on 7 October 2014.

 Reception

 Overall critical reception to the film has been mixed.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 61% based on reviews from 71 critics.
 The website's consensus reads, "The Grand Seduction can't quite live up to the classic dramedies it seems to consciously evoke, but ambles sweetly enough to charm viewers in its own right."
 On Metacritic, the film has a weighted average score of 57/100, indicating mixed or average reviews, based on 20 critical reviews.

 Box office

 In its opening weekend, the film grossed $323,743 in 94 theatres in the United States, ranking #17 at the box office.
 By the end of its run, The Grand Seduction grossed $3,878,262.

 Awards and accolades

+Musical adaptation

+In 2022, Tell Tale Harbour, a musical based on the film premiered at the Charlottetown Festival.
+The musical starred Alan Doyle.